-For the purpose of this section, the following definitions apply.
+For the purposes of this section, the following definitions apply:

-- 1. Key employee means:
+1. Key employee means:

-- (a) A person who performs one or more of the following functions:
+(a) A person who performs one or more of the following functions:

 - (1) Bingo caller;

-- (2) Counting Room Supervisor;
+- (2) Count room supervisor;

-- (3) Chief of Security;
+- (3) Chief of security;

 - (4) Custodian of gaming supplies or cash;

-- (5) Floor Manager;
+- (5) Floor manager;

-- (6) Pit Boss;
+- (6) Pit boss;

 - (7) Dealer;

 - (8) Croupier;

-- (9) Approver of Credit;
+- (9) Approver of credit;

-- (10) Custodian of gaming devices including persons with access to cash and accounting records within such devices;
+(10) Custodian of gaming devices including persons with access to cash and accounting records within such devices;

-- (b) If not otherwise included, any other person whose total cash compensation is in excess of \$50,000.00 per year; or
+(b) If not otherwise included, any other person whose total cash compensation is in excess of \$50,000.00 per year; or

-- (c) If not otherwise included, the four most highly compensated persons in the gaming operation.
+(c) If not otherwise included, the four most highly compensated persons in the gaming operation.

-- 2. Primary Management Official means:
+2. Primary Management Official means:

-- (a) The person having management responsibility for a management contract;
+(a) The person having management responsibility for a management contract;

-- (b) Any person who has authority:
+(b) Any person who has authority:

-- (1) To hire and fire employees; or

-- (2) To set up working policy for the gaming operation; or
+- (1) To hire and fire employees; or - (2) To set working policy for the gaming operation.

-- (c) The chief financial officer or other person who has financial management responsibility.
+(c) The chief financial officer or other person who has financial management responsibility.